Threats to mobile devices and mobile security are real and omnipresent. Don’t take my word for it, but listen to these industry experts:Gartner

 - 33% of apps in the Games category leak sensitive data, which is three times as much as the average mobile app

 According to Zimperium, a leader in mobile threat defense, there are 5 facts every executive should know about mobile security.
-Zimperium believes that the threat posed to mobile devices is real and that it poses the single greatest cyber vulnerability for any corporate network.
+Zimperium believes that the threat posed to mobile devices is real and that it poses the single greatest cyber security vulnerability for any corporate network.
 One of its customers under attack by an economic spy recorded vulnerabilities on 60% of devices and critical threats on 6.2% of its devices.So why is that?

 Why is it that Mobile apps are being developed with security as an afterthought?